-- A person knowingly or recklessly
+- A person knowingly or recklessly,

-- Discharges a firearm
+- Discharges a firearm,

 - Into any occupied dwelling, structure, or motor vehicle

-“Knowingly” in this instance refers to someone that is aware of his / her actions and the circumstances of that conduct.
+“Knowingly” in this instance refers to someone that is aware of their actions and the circumstances of that conduct.
 In addition, “recklessly” means there is disregard for the risk involved with shooting a gun into a potentially occupied structure.
 Firing a gun into a dwelling, structure, or car that is occupied is a felony crime, regardless of whether those inside are actually in harm’s way.
 Furthermore, a bullet simply needs to come into contact with the exterior surface of a dwelling or car for illegal discharge of a firearm to occur.
 This means a bullet doesn’t need to penetrate a surface or enter the interior for charges to apply.